-What do you take with you when you are planning to travel the world for two years continuously??
+What kind of gear do you take with you when you are planning to travel the world for two years continuously??
 This is obviously a question I asked myself and below you’ll find what I took initially on The Happy Nomad Tour and any relevant updates.

 LED Headlamp – This would have been handy when I lived in the country side of Yoloaiquin, El Salvador or Chichica, Panama.
 But when I think of the numerous times I’ve used my cell phone as a really bad flashlight, even spending a half an hour looking for light switches in Managua, Nicaragua in a house I’d never been to before, this would have been extremely handy to have.